The Cheapest Auto Insurance Companies in New Hampshire in 2026

 Cheapest for teens

 Young drivers have some of the steepest insurance rates of any age group.
-Teens also have the highest fatality rate compared to any other age group, due to their lack of experience and higher frequency of reckless driving.[3]
+Teens also have the highest fatality rate compared to any other age group, due to their lack of experience and higher frequency of causing accidents.[3]

-At $131 per month, the average premium for teens in New Hampshire can definitely sting the family budget.
+At $122 per month for a standalone policy, the average premium for teens in New Hampshire can definitely sting the family budget.
 But you can still score a decent deal if you shop around and compare quotes.

 The chart below shows the five most budget-friendly insurers for teen drivers in New Hampshire, according to Compare.com data.